Forwarding Data to Volcengine TOS¶

 -

-Enter the Storage Path to facilitate further differentiation and locating of the data forwarding.
+Enter the storage path to facilitate further differentiation and location of the forwarded data.

 -